Updated July 6, 2023

 Custom pipes could be created with the help of Angular 2 as well.

-- The name of the pipe is defined by the Pipename.
+- The Pipename defines the name of the pipe.

-- The custom pipe class is defined by the Pipe class.
+- The Pipe class defines the custom pipe class.

 - For working with the pipe, the transform function is used.

 - To the pipe, the parameters are passed by Parameters.